afschmidt/plot-misc/docs/source/index.rst

 This approach ensures that the package serves as an enhancement rather than a replacement for existing matplotlib workflows.

-The package adopts a focused philosophy: it attempts to concentrates exclusively on plotting functionality and expects users to provide appropriately formatted data.
+The package adopts a focused philosophy: it attempts to concentrate exclusively on plotting functionality and expects users to provide appropriately formatted data.
 This design creates a direct, predictable relationship between your prepared datasets and the resulting visualisations, promoting clear and efficient plotting